 Master's Degree Prospects

 After they have acquired an international perspective on social contexts during their Bachelor's studies at RWTH Aachen, graduates can specialize and expand and advance their knowledge in a specific disicpline.
-They can choose from four subject-specific Master's programs, Political Science, Sociology, Historical Studies – History as Culture of Knowledge as well as Theology and Global Development.
+They can choose from five subject-specific Master's programs, Political Science, Sociology, Historical Studies – History as Culture of Knowledge, Theology and Global Development as well as Governance of Technology and Innovation.

 Module Handbook and Examination Regulations

 The module handbook provides a description of all modules of a degree program and offers a comprehensive insight into the program contents.

 The examination regulations are comprised of legally binding provisions on learning objectives, prerequisites for study, the course structure and processes, and examination procedures.

 Regulations that generally apply to all Bachelor's and Master's degree programs, including information on language proficiency requirements, can be found in RWTH's General Examination Regulations.
 These general regulations are further specified and complemented by the subject-specific examination regulations.

 If two examination regulations are valid for a degree program during a transition phase, the most current version shall apply to students enrolling in the program for the first time.